-The Datsun 240Z concept is the work of Lars Mårtensson,
+The Datsun 240Z concept is the work of Lars Martensson, a Swedish design

-of the manufactures and redesigns them to better suit
+of manufacturers and redesigning them to better suit his tastes.
+The

 When Nissan released the 350Z,